PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Background and Related Work

 \subsection{Quantization}

 Network quantization is one of the most effective methods to compress neural networks.
 The weight values and activation values are transformed from floating-point to integer with lower bit-width, which significantly decreases the memory consumption, data movement, and energy consumption.
-The uniform symmetric quantization is the most-widely used method, which projects a floating-point value $x$ to a $k$-bit integer value $x_q$ with the a scaling factor $\Delta$:
+The uniform symmetric quantization is the most widely used method, which projects a floating-point value $x$ to a $k$-bit integer value $x_q$ with a scaling factor $\Delta$:

-where $\text{round}$ projects a value to an integer and $\text{clamp}$ constraints the output in the range that $k$-bit integer can represent.
+where $\text{round}$ projects a value to an integer and $\text{clamp}$ constrains the output in the range that $k$-bit integer can represent.
+We propose the twin uniform quantization, which separately quantifies the values in two ranges. \cite{piecewise_linear_quantization_eccv2020} also uses multiple quantization ranges.
+However, their method targets CNN and is not suitable for ViT.
+They use an extra bit to represent which range is used, taking 12.5\% more storage than our method.
+Moreover, they use FP32 computation to align the two ranges, which is not efficient.
+Our method uses the shift operation, avoiding the format transformation and extra FP32 multiplication and FP32 addition.

-There are two types of quantization methods, training-aware quantization (TAQ)~\cite{PACT_arxiv2018,LQNets_eccv2018} and post-training quantization (PTQ)~\cite{PTQ_4bit_rapid_deployment_nips2019,Low_bit_quant_iccvw2019}.
-TAQ methods combine quantization with network training.
-It optimizes the quantization parameters to minimize the task loss on a labeled training dataset.
-TAQ can be used to quantize transformers~\cite{fully_quantized_transformer_for_machine_transflation_emnlp2020}.
-Q-BERT~\cite{Q-BERT_hessian_based_ultra_low_precision_aaai2020} uses the Hessian spectrum to evaluate the sensitivity of the different tensors for mixed-precision, achieving 3-bit weight and 8-bit activation quantization.